YuCheLiu/Comptia_Linux_mindMap/README.md

 # Comptia_Linux_mindMap

-There are three type of file extended type you can choose:
+There are three types of file type you can choose:
 1. PDF
 2. mm => for mindmap software
 3. md => mark down